DavidEssel/Azure-Network-Protocols/README.md

 </p>
 <p>
-Open Azure and create a Resouce Group.
-Then Create a VM on Windows 10/11 using the resouce group and allow the VM to create a new Virtual Network(Vnet) and Subnet.
-Next create another VM on Linex using the same resouce group and Vnet.
-Then observe the Virtual Network within Network Watcher.
-Now open Remote Desktop to connect to Windows 10 VM, then install Wireshark Windows 64x Installer and filter ICMP traffic.
-Use the Private IP address of the Linex VM and ping to it from Windows VM (should see request/reply traffic from both machines).
+Create Resouce Group.
+Create VM on Windows 10/11 using rg, allow VM to create new Vnet and Subnet.
+Create another VM on Linex using resouce group and Vnet. observe Virtual Network within Network Watcher.
+Remote Desktop > connect to Windows 10 VM, install Wireshark Windows 64x Installer > filter ICMP traffic.
+Ping Private IP address of the Linex VM to it from Windows VM (should see request/reply traffic from both machines).
 Next in Windows VM, opem command line or Powershell and ping a public website(www.google.com) and observe traffic in Wireshark.
 </p>
 <br />